 - sodium coco sulfate

 - lauryl glucoside

 Though sulfates are considered safe for humans, they may not be so safe for animals and the environment.
-And if you’re trying to improve the health and shine of your hair (or have sensitive skin), you’re probably better off ditching them.
-We say “no” to sulfates, parabens and 1,328+ other cosmetic ingredients banned by the European Union because we care about protecting you, your people + the planet from potentially harmful stuff.
-Read up on all our ingredient standards here.
+And if you’re trying to improve the health and shine of your hair or have sensitive skin, you might be better off ditching them.
+We say “no” to sulfates, parabens and 1,300+ other cosmetic ingredients banned by the European Union because we care about protecting you, your people + the planet from potentially harmful stuff.
+Learn more about our ingredients.